thomasclarke1969/documentation/ios/integration/typing-indicator.md

 Typing indicator events are ephemeral, meaning they are not persisted by Layer.
 Applications are free to call `sendTypingIndicator:toConversation` as often as they would like.
 LayerKit will coalesce the calls internally and efficiently send typing indicator events as needed.

-After calling `sendTypingIndicator:` with the `LYRTypingDidBegin` state, if 10 seconds go by without an update, LayerKit will automatically send an `LYRTypingDidPause` event.
-If another 10 seconds go without an update, LayerKit will send an `LYRTypingDidFinish` event.
+After calling `sendTypingIndicator:` with the `LYRTypingIndicatorActionBegin` state, if 10 seconds go by without an update, LayerKit will automatically send an `LYRTypingIndicatorActionPause` event.
+If another 10 seconds go without an update, LayerKit will send an `LYRTypingIndicatorActionFinish` event.